 Magnet schools had the highest acceptance rates on average — more than one-third of applicants from these schools were accepted, noticeably outperforming the overall 22.9% acceptance rate for the class.
 Despite the fact that public magnet school students made up only 8.2% of applications from these 301 schools, applicants from public magnet schools made up 10% of total acceptances.

 Bruce said this statistic would make sense given the fact that students typically must test-in to magnet schools, meaning they already show high academic performance.
-Michigan’s International Academies, schools which offer an International Baccalaureate program that students must test into, are one example of this.
+Michigan’s International Academies, schools that offer an International Baccalaureate program that students must test into, are one example of this.
 If students can earn entrance into one, she said, they are likely to be competitive candidates to the University.

 “It’s not that attending IA gives you a straighter path to Michigan, it gives you a really strong education,” Bruce said.
 “You’ve pre-selected for kids who are already going to test into a band where their SAT scores are competitive with Michigan’s.”